-The exemption for foreign nationals with a residence permit for students etc. (see section 4, first paragraph c) applies from 1 August 2021.
-The exemption covers anyone with a residence permit granted under section 6-19 of the Immigration Regulations.
+The exemption for foreign nationals with a residence permit for students etc. (see section 4, first paragraph c) covers anyone with a residence permit granted under section 6-19 of the Immigration Regulations.
+The exemption also covers Ph.D. programmes, regardless of whether the foreign national has been granted a residence permit as a student or a skilled worker, see section 6-1 of the Immigration Regulations.